jlguenego/node-expose-sspi/README.md

 ## Thanks

-Thanks to all the people who wrotes vthe npm modules required by this project.
+Thanks to all the people who wrotes the npm modules required by this project.

 And a very special thanks to the authors of the [node-sspi](https://github.com/abbr/NodeSSPI) project that helped me writing this one.
 I considere node-sspi to be the father of node-expose-sspi.

+Thanks also to people raising issues to improve the quality of this module.

 ## Sponsoring